WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 ---
 {
   "title": "Privacy and Wasabi",
-  "description": "Explanations of common words used in Wasabi and regarding Bitcoin privacy with links to the docs for more details.
+  "description": "Explanations of common words regarding Bitcoin privacy.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---

-## Privacy and Wasabi
+# Privacy and Wasabi Glossary

 :::details
 ### #twoweeks